Ghari (story): Plot

 GhanaDa reminded of a massive Tsunami and cyclone occurred in the South Pacific Ocean on 17 September 1937.
-GhanaDa's story preceded the event by two months.
-At that time he was visiting an area covering from Hawaii to Fiji through Samoa, carrying out an import-export business, which was a cover hiding his actual identity.
+His story preceded the event by two months.
+At that time he was visiting an area covering from Hawaii to Fiji through Samoa, carrying out an import-export business which was a cover hiding his actual identity.
 All of a sudden he received two telegrams from Neville and Frank on the same day, requesting him to undertake a secret service mission and to meet the sender at the earliest.
 They were understood to be Neville Chamberlain, Prime Minister of the United Kingdom, and Franklin Roosevelt, President of the United States.
 “Were they your friends, GhanaDa?”, asked Shibu.